Top tips for staying safe on public transport

 It is natural to feel more vulnerable at night, when there are fewer people around, especially when you are walking.
 You can take the following steps to keep safer at night:

-- Always make sure someone knows your movements, schedule and the route you are taking.
+- Make sure someone knows your movements, schedule and the route you are taking.
 If your plans change, tell them.

-- If you are trapped, bring attention to yourself, making as much noise as possible by shouting for help or for someone to contact the police.
+- If anything happens and you are in danger shout for help or for someone to contact the police.